Failure analysis in a laboratory

 Chemical failure refers to chemical alterations that can cause the material to corrode or lose its properties.

-How does a failure manifest itself?
+How does a fault manifest itself?

-A failure can take many forms:
+A fault can take many forms:

 Corrosion phenomenon